peidevs/Event_Resources/slack/Welcome.md

 Here are some common phrases we use:

-* **Elders** Our planning committee is often called "Elders".
+* **Elders**: Our planning committee is often called "Elders".
 See a list [here](http://peidevs.github.io/about/#elders)
-* **Cat-Herder** The cat-herder is the Elder who has volunteered to organize the MeetUp for the current month.
-S/he is a captain of sorts who delegates tasks and acts as emcee.
+* **Cat-Herder**: The cat-herder is the Elder who has volunteered to organize the MeetUp for the current month.
+They are a captain of sorts who delegates tasks and acts as emcee.
-* **Coffee and Code** Sometimes devs will get together and work for the day at a coffee shop.
+* **Coffee and Code**: Sometimes devs will get together and work for the day at a coffee shop.
 It's a combo of being social while working your daily gig.

 ### Thanks